bitquery/graphql-docs/docs/graphql-ide/how-to-start.md

 [![Get started with Bitquery](/img/get-started-with-bitquery.jpeg)](https://www.youtube.com/watch?v=pOFVc-kgSxc "Get started with Bitquery - Click to Watch!")

-**Check our Blog**
+**Check our Blogs**
-We have written a lot of blog posts to help you explain our APIs, please them on the [Bitquery blog](https://bitquery.io/blog).
+We have written blog posts to help you explain our APIs, please them on the [Bitquery blog](https://bitquery.io/blog).
 Additionally, read these blogs if you are new to Bitquery.

 - [Make API calls to Bitquery in Python, JavaScript, Dart, Golang and PHP](https://community.bitquery.io/t/make-api-calls-to-bitquery-in-python-javascript-dart-golang-and-php/1004)